-Antimicrobial resistance (AMR) will represent a critical challenge to global health, significantly impacting the One Health framework, which will integrate human, animal, and environmental Health.
-This chapter will focus on elucidating the multifaceted implications of AMR across these domains, highlighting its relevance in future public health discourse.
-The primary objective will be to synthesize anticipated literature on AMR trends, mechanisms, and control strategies, particularly in developing regions where the burden will likely be most acute.
-Methodologically, the chapter will adopt a systematic review approach, analyzing data from various studies to identify key themes and gaps in understanding AMR.
-Key findings will likely reveal alarming trends in resistance among pathogens, particularly in low-resource settings, where the overuse of antimicrobials in agriculture and healthcare is expected to exacerbate the problem.
-Furthermore, the chapter will emphasize the interconnectedness of AMR across species and environments, highlighting the future need for integrated surveillance and stewardship programs.
-In conclusion, the chapter will advocate for urgent collaborative efforts to mitigate AMR, including the development of enhanced regulatory frameworks, public awareness campaigns, and investment in research for novel therapeutics.
-These recommendations will inform policymakers and stakeholders about the critical need for a unified response to combat AMR effectively.
+Antimicrobial resistance (AMR) represents a critical challenge to global health, significantly impacting the One Health framework, which integrates human, animal, and environmental health.
+This abstract focuses on elucidating the multifaceted implications of AMR across these domains, highlighting its relevance in public health discourse.
+The primary objective is to synthesize current literature on AMR trends, mechanisms, and control strategies, particularly in developing regions where the burden is most acute.
+Methodologically, the abstract adopts a systematic review approach, analyzing data from various studies to identify key themes and gaps in understanding AMR.
+Key findings reveal alarming trends in resistance among pathogens, particularly in low-resource settings, where the overuse of antimicrobials in agriculture and healthcare exacerbates the problem.
+Furthermore, the abstract emphasizes the interconnectedness of AMR across species and environments, underscoring the need for integrated surveillance and stewardship programs.
+In conclusion, the abstract advocates for urgent collaborative efforts to mitigate AMR, including the development of enhanced regulatory frameworks, public awareness campaigns, and investment in research for novel therapeutics.
+These recommendations inform policymakers and stakeholders about the critical need for a unified response to combat AMR effectively.